Remastering an “Ubuntu alternate” ISO with Ubuntu Customization Kit - the complete guide

 When I was writing alternate support for UCK this was one of the most difficult part to code and this would be difficult for you too if you were not using UCK :)

-If you don’t have it, create a personal GPG key before going ahead.
+If you don’t have it, before going ahead.
 Remember also to write down the ID of GPG key, it should be printed by the key generation process or you can read it with the gpg --list-keys command.

 Now simply let UCK do the work for you with: